Meet our Staff

 Denny serves as the chief executive, operating, financial and development officer for Neighbors Together.
 Denny assumed the role of Executive Director of Neighbors Together in July, 2011 after serving for over three years as the Assistant Director.
 Denny has a Bachelor of Arts in Spanish & Global Development Studies from Grinnell College, and was an Advocate at Neighbors Together in 2004 through AVODAH: The Jewish Service Corps.

 After her year as an Advocate she worked for three years as a Case Manager at the Kings County District Attorney’s Office, working with survivors of domestic violence and child abuse.
 Following her passion for community-based work, Denny returned to Neighbors Together in 2008 and through her role as Assistant Director gained skills and experience in program development, fundraising, financial management and strategic planning.
-In 2014, Denny was nominated by The Robin Hood Foundation to participate in Columbia University’s Senior Leaders Program for Non-Profit Professionals, part of the Programs in Social Enterprise at Columbia’s Business School of Executive Education.
+Denny was nominated in 2014 by The Robin Hood Foundation to Participate in Columbia Business School’s Senior Leaders Program for Non-Profit Professionals and nominated in 2018 by the NY Women’s Foundation to participate in the Omega Institute’s Juno Women’s Leadership Collective.
+In 2021, Denny completed Tara Mohr’s Playing Big Leadership Program.

 Nathalie Smythe, MSW, Director of Programs & HR